Reference

 sce config validateValidation checks for common problems such as unknown or duplicate preset IDs, duplicate custom IDs, duplicate customargv_prefixvalues, invalid schema shape, and mutually exclusive preset combinations.

 Use sce config show when you want to inspect the resolved preset and custom rules with their source.
+Use sce doctor to confirm the installed harness assets and config are ready.

 For broader Shared Context Engineering background, read Why SCE Exists.
 For setup and onboarding, continue with the Getting Started guide.